farhiongit/message-in-the-bottle/README.md

 # Example

-All sources should be compiled with the option `-pthreads`.
+All sources should be compiled with the option `-pthread`.

 ## Simple example